Biomedical text mining: Gene cluster identification

 Methods for determining the association of gene clusters obtained by microarray experiments with the biological context provided by the corresponding literature have been developed.

 Protein interactions

 Automatic extraction of protein interactions and associations of proteins to functional concepts (e.g. gene ontology terms) has been explored.
 The search engine PIE was developed to identify and return protein-protein interaction mentions from MEDLINE-indexed articles.
 The extraction of kinetic parameters from text or the subcellular location of proteins have also been addressed by information extraction and text mining technology.

 Gene-disease associations

-Text mining can aid in gene prioritization, or identification of genes most likely to contribute to genetic disease.
-One group compared several vocabularies, representations and ranking algorithms to develop gene prioritization benchmarks.
+Computational gene prioritization is an essential step in understanding the genetic basis of diseases, particularly within genetic linkage analysis.
+Text mining and other computational tools extract relevant information, including gene-disease associations, among others, from numerous data sources, then apply different ranking algorithms to prioritize the genes based on their relevance to the specific disease.
+Text mining and gene prioritization allow researchers to focus their efforts on the most promising candidates for further research.

+Computational tools for gene prioritization continue to be developed and analyzed.
+One group studied the performance of various text-mining techniques for disease gene prioritization.
+They investigated different domain vocabularies, text representation schemes, and ranking algorithms in order to find the best approach for identifying disease-causing genes to establish a benchmark.

 Gene-trait associations

 An agricultural genomics group identified genes related to bovine reproductive traits using text mining, among other approaches.

-Protein-disease associations

-Text mining enables an unbiased evaluation of protein-disease relationships within a vast quantity of unstructured textual data.